Veun Sai District

-Veun Sai District (វើនសៃ) is a district located in Ratanakiri Province, in northeast Cambodia.
+Veun Sai (វើនសៃ) is a district located in Ratanakiri Province, in northeast Cambodia.
 The town of Veun Sai is located in the district.
 It is approximately 38 km north by road of Banlung and is located on the Tonlé San River.
 The headquarters of Virachey National Park are located in the village.
+The district also includes part of Veun Sai-Siem Pang National Park.
 The village is populated by Khmers and many ethnic minorities including Kreung, Lao, and Chinese.
 Across the Tonle San river are a small Lao village and a small Chinese village.

 Administration

 The district is subdivided into nine communes (khum), which are further subdivided into 34 villages (phum).